 Try and use natural light where possible.
 Position yourself near a window and adjust with a blind or curtains if needed.

 Nothing uses up a phone’s battery like using the camera!
 Therefore keep your phone plugged into power as much as you can.
 Use a long USB cable to a laptop, a wall plug or even a portable USB power bank, any of these will do the trick.

 USB power banks can be extremely useful in many situations actually.
 Here are a few decent ones to choose from:

 - EC Technology Battery Pack with LED Flashlight – This is the one I use, 3 USB slots so you can power multiple devices with a whopping 22400mAh of power too!

 - Anker Astro E1 – A natty little one for emergencies, only one USB socket but enough for one and a bit charges of an iPhone

 - RAVPower 24W Solar Charger – Not exactly a power bank, but still useful for filming outdoors to keep your phone topped up!

-Avoid any unwanted phone calls or notifications interrupting that perfect take!
-Make sure to stick your phone on airplane mode to stop incoming calls and texts, plus you’ll also improve the battery life.
+When filming on an iPhone, make sure you avoid any unwanted phone calls or notifications interrupting that perfect take!
+Put your phone on airplane mode to stop incoming calls and texts, plus you’ll also improve the battery life.

 Don’t forget, all the usual filmmaking rules of sound and lighting apply when filming on a smartphone too.
 Not to mention your video marketing strategy as a whole!